soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 Vehicle parameters setting:

 - v_max indicate the maximum velocity the vehicle can reach. acel_max and decel_max indicate the maximum acceleration and amximun deacceleration rate respectively.
 The Driver model is set by using OVM model.
-- acel_max and dcel_max indicate the maximum acceleration and mininmum acceleration.
+- acel_max and dcel_max indicate the maximum acceleration rate and mininmum acceleration rate.
 ```matlab
 v_max = 30;
 acel_max = 5;